Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Results and Analysis

-We test the clustering performance of IDEC on each independent view.
-There is a considerable gap of performance between the best view of IDEC and the worst view of IDEC, as shown in Table \ref{tab:table2}, where the low clustering performance indicates their clustering structures are unclear.
+We test the clustering performance of IDEC on each independent view as shown in Table \ref{tab:table2}.
+There is a considerable gap of performance between the best view of IDEC and the worst view of IDEC, where the low clustering performance indicates their clustering structures are unclear.
 Without label information, we are not sure which view's prediction is better.
 The best view of IDEC and the corresponding view of SDMVC are highlighted in boldface.
 We find that SDMVC improves clustering performance by about 15$\%$ on MNIST-USPS, 30$\%$ on Fashion-MV, 3$\%$ on BDGP, and 30$\%$ on Caltech101-20.
-Eventually, the clustering performance of SDMVC on all views (even the views with the worst clustering performance) is much better than that of IDEC.
+Eventually, the clustering performance of SDMVC on each view (even the views with the worst clustering performance) is much better than that of IDEC.
 This indicates that: (1) Our method have overcome the negative effects caused by the low discriminative views with unclear clustering structures.
-(2) Multiple views, in our method, have provided complementary information for each other to improve clustering performance.
+(2) The complementary information hidden in multiple views for each other can be explored to improve clustering performance by our proposed discriminative feature learning framework.